'Been a long journey', Kohli says in a message to fans after 100th Test

-Mohali, March 6 Former India captain Virat Kohli thanked his family, friends and the BCCI in a heartfelt message at the end of his 100th Test match that India won on the third day, beating Sri Lanka by an innings and 222 runs here on Sunday.
+Mohali, March 6 Former India captain Virat Kohli thanked his family, teammates, coaches and the BCCI in a heartfelt message at the end of his 100th Test match that India won on the third day, beating Sri Lanka by an innings and 222 runs here on Sunday.

-With the Test coming to an end, Kohli put out a message on his social medal handles.

 "Been a long journey to get here.
 Full of ups and downs and learnings.
 Would not have had it any other way.
-Thank you for all your support Flag of India, Raised hands," Kohli started his tweet with this message.
+Thank you for all your support Flag of India, Raised hands," Kohli started his message which was released on his social media handles.

 The tweet included a video that captured moments from the Mohali Test, of his teammates and head coach Rahul Dravid congratulating him, celebrating the fall of a wicket and posing with his wife Anushka Sharma.